Posted on November 2, 2021 by Travis Peterson

 It’s better to be safe than sorry.
 Before making a DMS switch or selling a store, take the following 3 steps to avoid a costly tug-of-war over your own data.

-Request written notice of data exit costs.
+Request written notice of DMS data archiving exit costs.
 This is something of a red herring because I’ve never come across a DMS that has a generic formula for data exit costs.
 Instead, they hem and haw, give “estimates,” or tell dealers not to worry about it.
 That response should tell you everything you need to know about what’s to come.
 You should be skeptical about a provider that is not forthcoming.
 Before cancelling an agreement or signing a new one, always ask for written costs to retrieve archived data.
 Whether you get numbers or not, the process tells you a lot about business practices so you can prepare your dealership to be data-independent if needed.

 Research third-party data archiving solutions.
 A third-party provider is the only way to ensure you can always retrieve your archived data at no extra cost.
 Yes, I work for a third-party provider.
 But I’m not advocating for our solution.
 I’m advocating for you to do your research, compare pricing and features, and determine if investing in outside archiving now will be cheaper in the long run, no matter if you’re planning to switch DMS providers or not.
 None of us have a crystal ball.
 We don’t know where your business will be next year, or ten years down the road.
 Data-independence is an extra safety net for the future – and it gives you control over the process.